-One: Help with hot flashes/night sweats.
+One: Help with menopausal night sweats /hot flashes.
 One of the worst aspects of hot flashes and night sweats is how they interrupt sleep.
 For women who wake at night from the heat, and then lie awake as the anxiety takes over, a weighted blanket made especially to keep her cool can be an amazing and wonderful gift.
 Check out the Iced Hush weighted blanket.

 (Read up on one Gennev-er’s experience with hot flashes and how she handles the heat)

-(What can acupuncture do for you?
+(What can fascia Chinese medicine do for you?
 Find out in this podcast with practitioner Jennifer Mason)